Battle of Pydna: Battle

 The Romans had at least 28,600 men, up to 37,000, of which 22,000 to 34,000 were infantry: Romans, Italians, and allies from Greece, Numidia, and Liguria, as well as possibly Hispania.
 The Macedonians had 43,000 soldiers at the start of the war, of which more than 20,000 were phalangites.
 The cavalry forces were roughly equal, up to 4,000 Macedonians and Thracians against some 3,400 Romans and allies.
 By the time of the battle, the Macedonian army numbered closer to 30,000 men.
 For example, prior to the battle Perseus dispatched 8,000 of his Macedonians to guard against the Roman fleet threatening his rear: 2,000 peltasts, 5,000 phalangites, and 1,000 cavalry.
 The two armies were drawn up in their usual fashion.
 The Romans had placed the two legions in the middle, with the allied Latin, Italian, and Greek infantry on their flanks.
 The cavalry was placed on the wings, with the Roman right being supplemented by 22 elephants.
 The phalanx took up the center of the Macedonian line, with the elite 3,000-strong Guard formed to the left of the phalanx.
 Lighter peltasts, mercenaries, and Thracian infantry guarded the two flanks of the phalanx, while the Macedonian cavalry was also most probably arrayed on both flanks.
 The stronger contingent was on the Macedonian right, where Perseus commanded the heavy cavalry (including his elite Sacred Squadron), and the Thracian Odrysian cavalry were deployed.
 However, other sources state that the cavalry did not participate in the fight, as there was a strike against Perseus by the nobles.

-The two centers engaged at about 3pm, with the Macedonians advancing on the Romans a short distance from the Roman camp.
+The two centers engaged at about 3 PM, with the Macedonians advancing on the Romans a short distance from the Roman camp.
 Paullus claimed later that the sight of the phalanx filled him with alarm and amazement.
-The Romans allies tried to beat down the enemy pikes or hack off their points, but with little success.
+The Roman allies tried to beat down the enemy pikes or hack off their points, but with little success.
 Roman allies' officers began to despair.
 One 'rent his garments' in impotent fury.
 Another seized his unit's standard and threw it among the enemy.
 His men made a desperate charge to recapture it, but were beaten back despite inflicting some casualties.
 Unable to get under the thick bristle of pikes, the Romans used a planned retreat over the rough ground.